bnam2103/bnam2103/README.md

 My Projects

-- [Project 0](https://huggingface.co/spaces/nambn0321/Live_translation_french): This implemnts 3 models used in project 1, 2 and 3 to make a live translation that could potentially used in earbuds (example is the implementation of live translation in airpods 4)
+- [Project 0](https://huggingface.co/spaces/nambn0321/Live_translation_french): This project integrates the three models from Projects 1, 2, and 3 into a real-time speech translation system.
+It demonstrates live translation from spoken French to spoken English, which is similar to the multilingual live translation functionality seen in devices like the AirPods Pro 4.

 - [Project 1](https://github.com/bnam2103/T5-Text-to-Speech-US-English): Fine-tuned T5 models that can produce speeches with an American accent; there are two models with two different voices.
 For audio samples from each model, click [here](https://bnam2103.github.io/tts_t5/).
 For more information and a live demo, click on Project 1.